Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Sourced Charged Scalar

 where the asterisk indicates complex conjugation.\footnote{The unusual normalisation of the Ward identity is due to the factor of $2$ relating $\braket{\mathcal{O}}$ and $\psi^{(s)}.$} For real $\lambda$ also the expectation value of $\mathcal{O}$ is real at equilibrium such that right-hand side of the Ward identity \eqref{brokenWI} vanishes and hence the current is conserved.
 Away from equilibrium, however, the right-hand side of the Ward identity \eqref{brokenWI} does not vanish; in particular, for the chosen real-valued source we obtain

-see also \cite{Argurio:2015wgr,Donos:2021pkk}.
+see also \cite{Amado:2009ts,Argurio:2015wgr,Donos:2021pkk}.
 Comparing the Ward identity \eqref{WI1} to the more general equation \eqref{chargeNonCons} one concludes that this holographic model has a vanishing current relaxation rate, $\Gamma=0$.
 Also, identifying $\varphi = \mathrm{Im}\langle{\cal O}\rangle/\langle{\cal O}\rangle_{\rm eq}$ the parameter $m$ relates to the source $\lambda$ as $m= q \lambda \braket{\mathcal{O}}_{\textrm{eq}}$, where $\braket{\mathcal{O}}_{\textrm{eq}}$ is the condensate in equilibrium.
 We will drop the subscript denoting the equilibrium in the following.

-Fixing $q=1$, we use numerical techniques to determine the equilibrium condensate, the quasi-normal modes and the (retarded) Green's functions of the dual theory.\footnote{For more details about the numerical methods see \cite{Grieninger:2020wsb}.}
+Fixing $q=1$, we use numerical techniques to determine the equilibrium condensate, the quasi-normal modes and the (retarded) Green's functions of the dual theory.
+For some details about the numerical methods see appendix \ref{app:num}.